Robert Harvey (musician)

-Robert Harvey (born 21 May 1983) is an English singer, musician, DJ and songwriter.
-He is the lead singer and rhythm guitarist of The Music and has since written hits such as "Real Love" for Clean Bandit/Jess Glynne, "Lonely" for Joel Corry (and Harlee) and "Head and Heart" for Joel Corry/MNEK.
+Robert Michael Nelson Harvey (born 21 May 1983, in Kippax, West Yorkshire) is an English singer, musician, DJ and songwriter.

+The lead singer and rhythm guitarist of The Music, he was recognisable for his distinct high-pitched vocals and Northern soul-inspired on-stage dancing.
+After the band's dissolution in 2011, he became involved in pop music songwriting, co-writing tracks such as "Real Love" for Clean Bandit/Jess Glynne, "Lonely" for Joel Corry (and Harlee) and "Head and Heart" for Joel Corry/MNEK.
 In 2021 he joined Kasabian as a touring vocalist and multi-instrumentalist.

 Music career

 2001–2011: The Music

 Harvey formed The Music with close friends Adam Nutter, Stuart Coleman and Phil Jordan in 2001.
 Their first single "Take the Long Road and Walk It" peaked at 14 on the UK Singles Chart, which saw them perform live on Top of the Pops.

 The Music (2002)

 The group's self-titled debut album was released on Hut Records and Capitol Records and peaked at number 4 on the UK Albums Chart.
 It was produced by Jim Abbiss.
 The album was known for its circular artwork by Rob and Nick Carter.
 Singles "Take the Long Road and Walk It" and "The Truth Is No Words" went top 20 on the UK Singles Chart.
-The band toured with New Order, The Charlatans and Oasis, as well as selling out Blackpool Empress Ballroom and London's Brixton Academy.
+The band toured with New Order, Coldplay, The Charlatans and Oasis, as well as selling out Blackpool Empress Ballroom and London's Brixton Academy.